 These treatments may be used in combination or alone, depending on the type, stage, and symptoms of the non-Hodgkin lymphoma.

 Prevention of Non-Hodgkin Lymphoma

-Because most causes of non-Hodgkin lymphoma are unknown, there are few ways known to prevent its occurrence.
+Because most causes of non-Hodgkin lymphoma are unknown, there are few ways known to prevent it.
 Researchers are looking into prevention of infections that have been associated with non-Hodgkin lymphoma, such as HHV-8, HIV, HTLV-1, and H. pylori.
 Avoiding exposure to certain chemicals, such as lead, arsenic, pesticides, vinyl chloride, and asbestos, may help reduce the risk of developing non-Hodgkin lymphoma.
-Wearing appropriate protective safety equipment, on the job, and around the house, is important if there is a possibility of exposure to these chemicals.
+Wearing appropriate protective safety equipment on the job and around the house is important if there is a possibility of exposure to these chemicals.